Wrangling Datasets SOP

 Then move onto the ‘curating metadata’ section.

-Spreadsheet template generation
+Spreadsheet template tailoring

 The spreadsheet should be as simple as possible for the given experiment so that it is more easily understandable for the contributor so only select schema and properties that are relevant to their experiment.